heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 }
 ```

-`useSelector` does the subscription management for you—it subscribes to the store, runs your selector function when the store changes, and triggers a re-render if the selected value changed.
+`useSelector` does the subscription management for you.
+It subscribes to the store, runs your selector function when the store changes, and triggers a re-render if the selected value changed.

 Now instead of manually subscribing in every component, you can just use `useSelector` and `useDispatch`: